Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Do I need a cast iron skillet?

-Not at all, you can bake this bread in any oven-safe baking dish or even a Dutch oven, uncovered to allow air to circulate.
+Not at all.
+You can bake this bread in any oven-safe baking dish or even a Dutch oven, uncovered to allow air to circulate.

 Try these Cranberry Orange Scones or this No-Knead Cranberry Walnut Artisan Bread next.